| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see 12 simple knitting stitches for beginners, which include garter stitch, stockinette stitch, and ribbing.
+This post includes 12 simple knitting stitches for beginners, including garter stitch, stockinette stitch, and ribbing.

-Nearly all of the stitches in this collection will be used for any beginner patterns as they are all made up of knit and purl stitches.
+Nearly all of the stitches in this collection, which are all knit and purl stitches, can be used for beginner patterns.

 A great way to practice your knitting lessons is to swatch up these easy stitch patterns to get started.

-You can see all of the stitch patterns below or grab the inexpensive Ebook with all 12 stitch patterns here.
+You can see the stitch patterns below or grab the inexpensive E-book with all 12 stitch patterns here.

 broken rib knit stitch on the needle lying on wood